ggcarrots/python-carrots/source/basic_data_structures.rst

 The :func:`range` function does not directly create a list, but it returns a generator.

 You wouldn't see much of a difference for our examples, but if you start playing with really big numbers, it will become apparent.
-When you create a list, each element needs to be evaluated and saved to memory before we even begin
+When you create a list, each element needs to be evaluated and saved to memory before we even begin our operations on it.
+So if we try to create a list of a bilion elements, it might take up some of our memory and slow our computers down.
+On the other hand, generator only works at one element at the time.
+It fetches the element, does the operations that needed to be done and generates the next element only after the first one was completely processed.

 In order to obtain a list of the sequence, we use the function :func:`list`.
 If we skip :func:`list` call, the result will look like this: